Mori-Zwanzig latent space Koopman closure for nonlinear autoencoder: Mori-Zwanzig formulation for nonlinear autoencoder (MZ-AE)

-We consider a set of $m$ discrete snapshots of the $N$-dimensional phase-space variables $\bm{\Phi}$.
+We begin by considering a set of $m$ discrete snapshots of the $N$-dimensional phase-space variables represented by $\bm{\Phi}$.
 These snapshots can be fully resolved solutions of equation~\eqref{eq:Discrete_Dynamical_System}.
 The resolved observables $\hat{\mathbf{g}}:\mathbb{R}^N \rightarrow \mathbb{R}^r$ are the nonlinear functions of these phase-space variables.
 We find these resolved observables in the latent manifold of a nonlinear autoencoder, $\hat{\mathbf{g}}_n = \mathcal{E}(\bm{\Phi}_n;\bm{\theta}_{\mathcal{E}})$, sampled at time $\Delta t$.
 The encoder is responsible for finding the observables that span a linearly invariant subspace.
 However, as discussed before, we expect to obtain only an approximation of such a space such that,